jarvisdreams9/cfn-samples/readme.md

 aws cloudformation deploy --template-file docs/samples/transform/resource_properties/pre-validations-simple.yaml --stack-name pre-validations-simple-yaml-1
 ```

-The above validation ensures that you can create the Resource and Delete the stack, but not Update or Delete the resource itself from the stack.
+The above validation ensures that you can use the template only in specific regions.
+This is particularly useful when including templates from external location so that users in wrong regions do not import the template and use it for example.

   * You can download data from [runtime input stores](#RuntimeInputStores) and pass it to Validations.
 Runtime Input Stores are different from Global Input Stores, as they are downloaded during the stack execution.
+Runtime input stores __do not have Global prefix__.

 For example:

-1) Ensure that the specified cloudwatch alarm is not ALARM before proceeding to updating the resource
+1) Ensure that the specified cloudwatch alarm is not in ALARM state or any other AWS service is in desired state before proceeding to updating the resource
-2) Ensure there are no route 53 health check failures
+2) Ensure there are no route 53 / load balancer health check failures etc.
 3) Ensure an other dependent application based on HTTP is healthy before updating the resource
 4) Ensure there are no active outages
 5) Ensure it is a weekend or off business hours before updating critical resources etc.

 You can reference other resources in the template using __Ref__ and __GetAtt__. _Referencing the same resource will cause circular dependency for this property_.
+This is possible in [PostValidations](#CFNXPostValidations).

   * **Scenario1:** Create a Cloudwatch Alarm monitoring database connections and Auto scaling group in the same template.
 Every time the ASG properties are changed, run pre validation to ensure the cloudwatch alarm is not in active state.
 Update to ASG is not even triggered if the condition is not met.